hoehermann/purple-gowhatsapp/README.md

 ### What could be done next

-* Investigate "received invalid data" ErrInvalidWsData on sending (disconnect is needed).
+* Wait for server message received acknowledgement, display sent message only then (and do not re-display already sent messages when logging in next time)
-* Add option to flush stored session data
+* Add option to flush stored session data.
-* Support group conversations properly
+* Support group conversations properly.
 * Implement receiving audio, media, and document messages.
 * Sort old messages by date.
-* Find spurious segfault
+* Find spurious segfault.
-* Investigate getting username from login